allytrope/variant-analysis/README.md

 Running `snakemake` directly within the project's main directory on the command line will initiate the program by calling `workflow/Snakefile`.
 To perform a "dry-run", you can use the command `snakemake -n`.
 This will check that the rules are functional without actually processing any data.
 This is can be helpful to quickly test for any obvious problems with new rules.

 To actually run the program on a SGE cluster, the following command can be issued from the directory:
-`snakemake --use-conda --cluster "qsub -V -b n -cwd -N smk_variant -o smk_variant.output.log -e smk_variant.error.log" -j 100`
+`VAR=smk_variant; snakemake --use-conda --cluster "qsub -V -b n -cwd -pe smp {threads} -N $VAR -o $VAR.output.log -e $VAR.error.log" -j 100`

 The integer in `-j 100` will determine the number of jobs submitted at once to the cluster.
-Hence a higher number will usually finish quicker, but could take up nodes for others who might be using the cluster. `-o` and `-e` refer to the paths to output and error logs respectively.
+Hence a higher number will usually finish quicker, but could take up nodes for others who might be using the cluster. `threads` is replaced with the the integer from the corresponding rule. `-o` and `-e` refer to the paths to output and error logs respectively.
 These may also be changed.
 Check these when errors occur.
 Often snakemake will just say that a nonzero exit code has been given.
 In order to find the problem, the snakemake job will have to be run outside of a cluster.
 The command for executing this way is: `snakemake --use-conda -c2`.
 The integer in `-c2` refers to the number of threads that this process will use.
 This can be increased as needed.
 Since some processes may take a long time, it is suggested that you use `nohup snakemake --use-conda -c2`.
 With this command, even if a connection is lost, snakemake will continue the command and leave the error log inside a file labelled `nohup.out`.